deWasbeer/hout-topologie/README.md

 Once you have filled in these cells you can press **build**.

-A good start to pkay around with the dimensions of the cupboard are the following:
+A good start to play around with the dimensions of the cupboard are the following:

 ![Example input cupboard](https://github.com/deWasbeer/hout-topologie/blob/main/WebAppfront.png)